Lewis Dunk: Early career

-Dunk started his football career at Wimbledon until he was released following their liquidation and relocation to Milton Keynes, which they are known as Milton Keynes Dons.
-After leaving Wimbledon, Dunk joined Brighton & Hove Albion when he was playing for the U12 team.
+Dunk started his career at Wimbledon before he was released following the club's liquidation and relocation to Milton Keynes.
+After leaving Wimbledon, Dunk joined Brighton & Hove Albion when he was playing for the under-12 team.
 While progressing, Dunk went on trial at Crystal Palace and impressed the side that they offered him a contract but he rejected the move, citing "school commitment and couldn't travel three times a week up to London" and stayed at Brighton & Hove Albion at a good centre of excellence.
 He then signed a scholarship with the club.
-He was promoted to the club's U18 squad in November 2007.
+He was promoted to the club's under-18 squad in November 2007.

+Dunk joined Isthmian League Premier Division club Bognor Regis Town on loan in early 2010, and made his debut on 8 February in a 3–1 home win over Tonbridge Angels.
+He scored his only goal on 27 February with a header 1–1 home draw with Cray Wanderers and went on to finish the loan with eight appearances.

+2010–2011: First-team debut and promotion to the Championship

-On 30 April 2010, Dunk signed a two-year professional contract with Brighton & Hove Albion after impressive performances captaining the club's youth team.
-The following day, Dunk made his first professional appearance starting in the 0–0 draw at Milton Keynes Dons.
+On 30 April 2010, Dunk signed a two-year professional contract with Brighton after impressive performances captaining the club's youth team.
+The following day, Dunk made his first-team debut, starting in the 0–0 draw away to Milton Keynes Dons.
 After the match, he said: "It's fantastic, the best week of my life.
 We knew we were being told about pros and I was hopeful but I never thought I would be making my debut.
 I was told at the same time as I was told about my contract.
 Playing for my home town club is what I have always wanted to do so it's great.
 The others helped me along, talked to me all the time and just pulled me through."
 This turned out to be his only appearance of the 2009–10 season.

 At the start of the 2010–11 season, Dunk suffered a foot injury that kept him out for four weeks.
-On 14 September 2010, he returned from injury and played 45 minutes, in a 0–0 draw against Wycombe Wanderers’ Reserves.
-Dunk made his first appearance of the season, starting the whole game, in a 1–1 draw against Tranmere Rovers on 2 October 2010.
-His performance against Woking in the FA Cup on 6 November 2010 received criticism, with Manager Gus Poyet saying: "In the first half he did quite well, then, because of the situation, he was one of the players who started to do things he doesn't do normally, changing the ball, going too long, playing with a little bit more risk."
+He made his first appearance of the season, playing the whole game, in a 1–1 draw against Tranmere Rovers on 2 October 2010.
+His performance against Woking in the FA Cup on 6 November drew criticism, with manager Gus Poyet saying: "In the first half he did quite well, then, because of the situation, he was one of the players who started to do things he doesn't do normally, changing the ball, going too long, playing with a little bit more risk."
 Dunk continued to fight for a starting place in the club's defence throughout the 2010–11 season.
-On 31 January 2011, Dunk signed a one-year extension on his contract keeping him at the club until the summer of 2013.
+On 31 January 2011, he signed a one-year contract extension to keep him at the club until June 2013.
 Dunk made eight appearances in the 2010–11 season as Brighton gained promotion to the Championship as League One champions.